celestiaorg/celestia-app/docs/architecture/adr-002-qgb-valset.md

 #### Persist the Orchestrator and Ethereum address and emit an event

-Lastly, we persist in the orchestrator validator address:
+Lastly, we persist the orchestrator validator address:

 ```go
 k.SetOrchestratorValidator(ctx, val, orch)